json-api/json-api/extensions/index.md

   modification of resources with the HTTP PATCH method [[RFC5789](http://tools.ietf.org/html/rfc5789)] and the JSON Patch format [[RFC6902](http://tools.ietf.org/html/rfc6902)].
-The JSON Patch extension is referenced with the extension name `ext=jsonpatch`.
+The JSON Patch extension is referenced with the extension name `jsonpatch`.

 ## Custom Extensions <a href="#custom-extensions" id="custom-extensions" class="headerlink"></a>